nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 The group name is empty or invalid.

-    * 3a1. tApp displays an error message stating that the group name is invalid and to follow the correct format
+    * 3a1. tApp displays an error message stating that the group name is invalid.

       Use case ends.

 * 3b.
 The student index is empty or invalid.

-    * 3b1. tApp displays an error message stating that the command format is invalid and to follow the correct format
+    * 3b1. tApp displays an error message stating that the command format is invalid.

       Use case ends.

-* 3c.
-The group name is valid, but the group does not exist.

-    * 3c1. tApp displays an error message stating that the group does not exist

-      Use case ends.

-* 3d.
-The student index is valid, but the student does not exist.

-    * 3d1. tApp displays an error message stating that the student already has a group

-      Use case ends.

-**Use case: UC13 - Delete student from group**
+**Use case: UC14 - Delete student from group**

-Similar to UC12 (Add student to group), except we are deleting the student from the group, and group index and member list index is used instead of group name and student list index.
+Similar to UC13 (Add student to group), except we are deleting the student from the group, and group index and member list index is used instead of group name and student list index.

-**Use case: UC14 - Find groups by name**
+**Use case: UC15 - Find groups by name**

 Similar to UC7 (Find student by name), except we are finding groups by group name.

-**Use case: UC15 - Clear group list**
+**Use case: UC16 - Clear group list**

 Similar to UC8 (Clear student list), except we are clearing the group list.

-**Use case: UC16 - View task list**
+**Use case: UC17 - View task list**

 **MSS**